weebNeedWeed/miranaSolution/README.md

     - Also using axios to facilitate the API callings.
 2. For back-end side:
     - Using ASP.NET Core for exposing API to clients.
-    - Based on Three-tier architecture with three main layers: Data (DAL), Services (BLL) and WebApp (UI).
+    - Based on Three-layer architecture with three main layers: Data (DAL), Services (BLL) and WebApp (UI).
     - Using SQL Server for persistence.
 3. Cloud Services:
     - AWS EC2: for deploying.